jakubpulaczewski/pipeline-flow/docs/pages/intro/core_concepts.rst

 Data Pipelines
 ----------------------
-``pipeline-orchestrator`` supports three types of data pipelines: ETL, ELT, and ETLT.
+``pipeline-orchestrator`` supports all three types of data pipelines: ETL, ELT, and ETLT.
 Each pipeline type has a unique structure and workflow, as described below:

 .. list-table:: Data Pipeline Types